Compact 15-minute cities exhibit lower carbon intensity in urban transport: Introduction

 Various urban planning strategies have been proposed to build less car-centred urban environments.
-Several studies, in particular, find a significant negative correlation between the population density of cities and their CO$_2$ emissions for transports~\cite{gudipudi2016city, baur2014urban, pop_density_CO2}; it is argued that this is the case because high population density often matches with mixed land use and pedestrian-oriented urban forms, whereas urban sprawl is associated with longer travel distances and thus with extra fuel and resource consumption~\cite{ye2015sustainable, burton2000compact, yeh2000need}.
-Precisely mixed land use and pedestrian-oriented urban forms are critical ingredients of an urban planning paradigm that has gained growing attention from researchers and policy-makers in recent years: the \emph{15-minute city}~\cite{moreno2021introducing}.
-In 2016, Carlos Moreno revamped the already-known paradigm of the compact city~\cite{haaland2015challenges} into this new concept, which aims at constructing cities highly accessible on foot and by bike.
+Among them, the \emph{15-minute city} has recently attracted increasing attention from both researchers and policy-makers~\parencite{sepehriXminuteCitiesGrowing2025}.
+Carlos Moreno introduced this paradigm~\parencite{moreno2021introducing} as a revamping of the compact city~\parencite{haaland2015challenges}, reframing it as a model that promotes urban environments highly accessible by foot and by bicycle.
 In a 15-minute city, every basic need of citizens must be fulfilled within a 15-minute radius of their home, either by foot or bicycle.
 Such proximity of services aims to enable citizens to walk or cycle to essential amenities, reducing their car dependence.
-The possibility of a shift towards active mobility is believed to improve environmental sustainability~\cite{allam202215, moreno2021introducing, khavarian202315, allam2022theoretical}, along with health and social cohesion~\cite{Bruno_et_al_Nature_Cities_2024}.
-For this reason, the 15-minute concept has been promoted as part of the post-pandemic Green and Just Recovery Agenda~\cite{C40} of the C40 Cities, a global network of cities taking action to confront the climate crisis~\cite{logan2022x}.
-A case study on Quebec City (Canada)~\cite{des2017greenhouse} showed that land-use diversity and residential density significantly lower greenhouse gas emissions for transport and motorisation rates, promoting active mobility.
-Moreover, short journeys are observed in cities with a higher density of Points of Interest (POIs)~\cite{noulasTaleManyCities2012}.
-Nevertheless, a systematic, large-scale, data-driven evaluation of the impact of implementing the 15-minute concept on car dependency is still lacking.
+The possibility of a shift towards active mobility is believed to improve environmental sustainability, along with health and social cohesion~\parencite{allam202215_net_zero, allam202215, moreno2021introducing, khavarian202315, allam2022theoretical}.
+For this reason, the 15-minute concept has been promoted as part of the post-pandemic Green and Just Recovery Agenda of the C40 Cities, a global network of cities taking action to confront the climate crisis~\parencite{C40}.

-In this work, we aim to answer whether cities that are more accessible by foot, like 15-minute cities, have lower emissions for transport.
-Here, we quantify accessibility by foot by the average time citizens should walk from their residence to reach POIs.
-We take this quantity as a metric for the proximity of services and will refer to it as \emph{proximity time}, $s$~\cite{Bruno_et_al_Nature_Cities_2024}.
-We focus on countries labelled as high-income in the World Bank classification~\cite{WB_classification}.
-Countries with a lower income have lower motorisation rates~\cite{carsmoney} and generally worse quality of OpenStreetMap (OSM) data~\cite{herfort2023spatio}, making our analysis less robust.
-We refer to the Supplementary Information (SI) for further discussion of data regarding lower-income countries.